margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful that we are all learning something new today
 * Grateful for the little girl dancing
 * Grateful for the shapes in cities
+* Grateful for Black businesses
+* Grateful for encounters in the shopping mall with people from faith
+* Grateful for the government supporting public education and faith-based government work
+* Grateful for all the ways people express themselves
+* Grateful for the expression of democracy through all the schools and books people write

 <br>